Securing Sessions in PHP

 Session Access

-This section is not exactly security related, but as we are creating a session wrapper, it would be worthwhile to provide the ability to add and retrieve session values based on dot notation.
-Doing so increases the readability when accessing large array based data-structures.
+This section is not exactly security related, but as we are creating a session wrapper it is worthwhile to provide the ability to add and retrieve session values based on dot notation.
+Doing so increases the readability when accessing large array-based data structures.

 public function get($name)